 His most recent work, Project 365, is focused on evoking emotion through motion.
 This series of abstract, futuristic, and surreal-looking frames uncover hidden feelings when we look at or hear something in the non-digital world.
 By applying computer-generated re-simulating forces and object properties through directing, motioning, and curating the sequence of events, the digital objects and materials bend the physical rules and behaviours or their analogue versions.
-Through the different pieces, either still or motion, Almossawi aims at eliciting positive sentiments of calmness, happiness, fun, and joy.
+Through the different pieces, either still or in motion, Almossawi aims to elicit positive sentiments of calmness, happiness, fun, and joy.

 As a 3D Artist, I feel these emotions when I am designing each piece… and I think that Art is just like poetry, where the artist needs to feel what they are trying to deliver and evoke, yet have an open mind for the person perceiving it to analyse and come up with their conclusion of how they feel and what each piece means to them.

 As we have learned in more recent years, the collection of categorised senses extends far beyond the five basic ones we can learn in biology classes.
-Some of the recent reports on the topic have proposed that there might be up to 14 different senses that can impact how we can perceive objects surrounding us in the analogue and digital world.
+Some recent reports on the topic have proposed that there might be up to 14 different senses that can impact how we perceive objects surrounding us in the analogue and digital world.

-Within all his more artistic projects, Almossawi goal is to understand the inner workings of his inspirations.
+Within all his artistic projects, Almossawi’s goal is to understand the inner workings of his inspirations.
 In Project 365, he focused on the natural rules that define an item’s performance in a physical setting.
 Once he understands those inner workings, he “hacks” the boundaries of physics and purposefully interferes with the common perception of how objects/elements should behave.

 When it comes to my 3D art, I sometimes mimic certain properties of elements in nature.
-Sometimes I mess around with it and hack it, so if something doesn’t break I can make it break if something doesn’t float I make it float, and taking that path of messing with perceptions of how things should look and work is a fun and interesting one.
+Sometimes I mess around with it and hack it, so if something doesn’t break, I can make it break if something doesn’t float I make it float, and taking that path of messing with perceptions of how things should look and work is a fun and interesting one.
 Therefore the outcome does not necessarily have to align with reality in some instances.